jujuwongm/react-movie-labs/README.md

 # Styling changes
 + Montserrat font added all over the web app, in some cases using ThemeProvider and others directly in the elements
 + Changed the arrow colours from primary to color:"#0d253f"
++ Use of semantic UI react in different pages
 ## Site header:
 - Updated the colour to match TMDB's theme colours.
 - Added the TMDB logo on the left side, and linked it to the home page.